Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 - What information do they want?

-- How do they want to receive it?
+- How do they like to receive it?

 - What will inspire them to take action?